nylki/lindenmayer/docs/index.md

 	- `info`: `{index, part}`
 	- `arg`: the optional argument supplied with `final`.
 Useful for referencing render targets for example.

-- `allowClassicSyntax`: Toggles support for [classic syntax features](#classic-syntax-features) that often are more concise and mirror examples in the book better but are also less flexible.
+- `allowClassicSyntax`: Toggles support for classic syntax features that often are more concise and mirror examples in the book better but are also less flexible.
+At the moment only *classic context sensitive productions* is toggled by this flag (eg: `A<B>C`).
+See [the chapter on classic syntax features](#classic-syntax-features) for more info.
 default: `true`.

 - `branchSymbols`: A String tuple of the symbols treated as branches. default: `'[]'`